 What's even more broken than all of those combined?
 Grog Nozzle and Topnea.
-The Topnea is a rapid fire rocket launcher with low ammo consumption and massive power already, with enough points in "5 Shots or 6" you can literally gain ammo from shooting it, You can literally be using a Rapid Fire Rocket Laauncher and Gain ammo from shooting it.
+The Topnea is a rapid fire rocket launcher with low ammo consumption and massive power and an aoe roughly the size of a building.
+With enough points in "5 Shots or 6" via the use of Hoarder Class mods, you can literally gain ammo from shooting it, You can literally be using a Rapid Fire Rocket Laauncher and Gain ammo from shooting it.
 It only works when you get kills yes, but when won't you get kills with that thing?.

-Krieg using Flame of the Firehawk and a Singularity grenade is just flat out cheap, especially if your holding a Grog nozzle, whose damage won't matter since you'll never shoot it, it's just there to heal.
-The Flame of the Firehawk lets you constantly generate burning explosions when your shield is down, Krieg's gameplay involves not wanting shields anyway, you always drop a singularity grenade when you enter fight for your life thanks to pull the pin, which drags people near you so that your constant burning will kill them, if it doesn't, Krieg has light the fuse, meaning anyone nearby will be pulled in, exploded once by the grenade, constantly burning from the shield, then exploded again by krieg, if anyone in that mess dies, krieg gets second wind. this puts him just low enough to use Release the beast, fully healing him and well, look at release the beast above, and as soon as his shields inviteably go back down, the burning continues, and krieg has an entire tree based on fire damage, you'll hit people enough with fire that you will be permanently on fire, and thus take even less damage, you heal even more from fire damage, which you'll be emitting all over the place, add in what krieg normally does with the stuff mentioned above.
+Krieg using Flame of the Firehawk and a Singularity grenade is just flat out cheap, especially if you equip a Grog Nozzle, whose damage won't matter since you'll never shoot it, it's just there to heal.
+The Flame of the Firehawk lets you constantly generate burning explosions when your shield is down; Krieg's gameplay involves not wanting shields anyway, so you always drop a singularity grenade when you enter Fight For Your Life thanks to pull the pin, which drags people near you so that your constant burning will kill them, and if it doesn't, Krieg has light the fuse, meaning anyone nearby will be pulled in, exploded once by the grenade, constantly burning from the shield, then exploded again by Krieg, if anyone in that mess dies, Krieg gets second wind. this puts him just low enough to use Release the Beast, fully healing him and well, look at Release the Beast above, and as soon as his shields inevitably go back down, the burning continues, and Krieg has an entire tree based on fire damage, you'll hit people enough with fire that you will be permanently on fire, and thus take even less damage, you heal even more from fire damage, which you'll be emitting all over the place, add in what Krieg normally does with the stuff mentioned above.
 Yeah.